-Part Description Preparation Discuss personal experience and opinion on an abstract In the final part, you will see a picture and be asked three questions about an abstract topic.
-You are given one (1) minute to prepare an answer and in this time, you can take notes.
+Part Description Preparation Discuss personal experience and opinion on an abstract topic Part 4 In the final part you will see a picture and be asked three questions about an abstract topic.
+You are given one minute to prepare an answer and can take notes.
+You are expected to talk for two minutes.
 A common error is to describe the photo.
 You will not receive a high score if you describe the photo.
-The questions are more abstract (e.g. how you feel about something). topic Part 4 You are expected to talk for two (2) minutes.
+The questions are more abstract (e.g. how do you feel about something).
 Another common error is to go off-topic.
-Focus on answering each question in clear, smoothly flowing, well-structured speech.
-To prepare for this part, it is a good idea to practise speaking for two minutes on an abstract topic (e.g. How do you feel about?).
-Make sure you practise using your planning time to structure what you are going to say.
+Focus on answering each question in a clear, smoothly flowing, well-structured speech.
+To prepare for this part it is a good idea to practise speaking for two minutes on an abstract topic (e.g. How do you feel about?).
+Make sure you practise using your planning time wisely to structure what you are going to say.